-AOC endorses another progressive incumbent to challenge 'Trump's favorite Democrat' in Texas
+AOC endorses progressive newcomer taking on 'Trump's favorite Democrat' in Texas House race

 AOC BACKS SANDERS AT NEW YORK RALLY, CREDITS HIM WITH 'FUNDAMENTALLY' CHANGING POLITICS

-Cisneros, 26, previously served as Cuellar's intern and would take Ocasio-Cortez's title as the youngest woman elected to congress.
+Cisneros, 26, previously served as Cuellar's intern.
 In a pinned tweet, she blasts her former boss as "Trump's favorite Democrat."

 "I’m the proud daughter of Mexican immigrants and a human rights lawyer.
 I’m running to take on Trump’s favorite Democrat, @RepCuellar," she said.
 "It's time for South Texas to have a real Democrat who will fight for la gente, not corporate donors."